Therapeutic index: Safety ratio

 Sometimes the term safety ratio is used, particularly when referring to psychoactive drugs used for non-therapeutic purposes, e.g. recreational use.
 In such cases, the effective dose is the amount and frequency that produces the desired effect, which can vary, and can be greater or less than the therapeutically effective dose.

 The Certain Safety Factor, also referred to as the Margin of Safety (MOS), is the ratio of the lethal dose to 1% of population to the effective dose to 99% of the population (LD_{1}/ED_{99}).
 This is a better safety index than the LD50 for materials that have both desirable and undesirable effects, because it factors in the ends of the spectrum where doses may be necessary to produce a response in one person but can, at the same dose, be lethal in another.

 Synergistic effect

 A therapeutic index does not consider drug interactions or synergistic effects.
-For example, the risk associated with benzodiazepines increases significantly when taken with alcohol, opiates, or stimulants when compared with being taken alone.
+For example, the risk associated with benzodiazepines increases significantly when taken with alcohol, depressants, opiates, or stimulants when compared with being taken alone.
 Therapeutic index also does not take into account the ease or difficulty of reaching a toxic or lethal dose.
 This is more of a consideration for recreational drug users, as the purity can be highly variable.